pressly/papi.js/README.md

 You can install through npm and require in your project with commonJS require.

+## Support

+Papi.js will work on all modern browsers.

+#### Internet Explorer

+Papi.js uses CORS to make cross-origin requests.
+Only IE10+ have a proper implementation of CORS.

+###### XDomain

+Included is an XDomain distribution of Papi.js which will work on older browsers that do not properly support CORS (IE8 and IE9) located at `dist/papi.xdomain.js`.

 ##### npm
 ```
 npm install papi
 ```

-## Support

-papi.js should work on all modern browsers.

-#### Internet Explorer

-papi.js uses CORS to make cross-origin requests.
-Only IE10+ have a proper implementation of CORS.

-There is included a special distribution of papi.js that includes xdomain and es5 shims which allow IE8 and IE9 to work. `dist/papi.xdomain.js`

 ```javascript
 var Papi = require('papi');
 ```

 ##### Download Release